llui85/olympics-tokyo2020/README.md

 Yes it does!

-You will need to change the following variables in `scraper.py` to use the paralympic servers
+You will need to change the following variables in `scraper.py` to use the paralympic servers.

 ```py
 OVP_PREFIX = 'https://appovpparatok.ovpobs.tv'